 No surprise one of the city names is “The Chubby”, Bologna and the whole Emilia-Romañan region is for sure a great place to enjoy food and good gastronomy.
 Modena and Parma are just a few kilometres away and I’m sure you might recall their names from the well-known parmesan cheese or the Modena balsamic oil no?

-One great plan is learning to cook pasta on a traditional way, meet the real spaghetti at Ragu (not bolognese) and enjoy the aperitif after 6 pm.
-Eat an icecream a day (or more) and drink wine until you get bored.
+One great plan is learning to cook pasta in a traditional way, meet the real spaghetti at Ragu (not bolognese) and enjoy the aperitif after 6 pm.
+Eat an ice cream a day (or more) and drink wine until you get bored.

 10. Bonus point

 As a small bonus try to find the whispering corner, we are not going to tell you exactly where it is since we had so much fun figuring it ourselves (also the waiter that saw us talking to random walls).
 If you whisper from one of the corners against the wall, someone on the other side will hear your message.

 As a clue, you will find it close to the Neptuno square.